Skip to content

 Summary

-All methods share a similar interface:
+All regional effect methods have a similar interface and workflow:

 effector.RegionalPDP(data=X, model=predict)